snorecone/meru/README.md

 # meru

-An erlang orm for riak and elasticsearch
+An erlang orm for riak